Dr. Alexander Hepburne Macklin (1889-1967)

-One of two surgeons on the expedition, Macklin also had the job of driving a team of sled dogs and caring for the expeditions dogs.
+One of two surgeons (doctors) on the expedition, Macklin also had the job of driving a team of sled dogs and caring for the expeditions dogs.

 Macklin was the son of a doctor, he was born in India, when the family returned to England, they settled in the Scilly Isles off the coast of Cornwall where his father set up practise.
 After a short spell working as a deckhand, Macklin read medicine at Manchester University, it was very shortly after qualifying that he applied for the Endurance expedition.

 On return to England, Macklin Joined the army as an officer in the Medical Corps serving in France and Russia during the First World War.
 He served first with the Yorks later transferring as medical officer to the Tanks.
 Going to the Italian front with his battalion, he won the Military Cross (M.C.) for bravery in tending the wounded under fire.

 Shackleton invited Macklin to join him again for the Quest expedition in 1922, which like many of the old Endurance crew, he was happy to do so.
 As the ship's surgeon, on Shackleton's death at South Georgia, it fell to Macklin to prepare the body initially for transport to South America and then for burial on South Georgia.

 Back home, he moved to Scotland and set up a practice in Dundee where he remained from 1926 to 1947.
 In the Second World War, he was a Lieutenant Colonel in the Medical Corps, serving in East Africa.

 In addition to the M.C.
 (Military Cross) awarded in WW1, he also received the T.D.
 (Territorial Decoration) and later the O.B.E.
 (Order of the British Empire ).

 At the age of 58, he married and moved further north to Aberdeen working in various positions in Aberdeen hospitals before retirement in 1960.
 He died aged 77 in 1967.